Just How Toxic is Data Poisoning? A Unified Benchmark for Backdoor and Data Poisoning Attacks: Appendix

 When scraping data from Google, the sources of images are diverse.
 If each source is responsible for very few images, then an adversary may have a difficult time poisoning a significant amount of data scraped by their victim.
 In order to investigate the diversity of sources, we query Google Images for each CIFAR-10 class label and measure how many images come from each source.
 Table \ref{tab:googleExp} shows how many images the first through fifth most represented source are each responsible for in the first $100$ search results for each class.
-Entries represent the number of images in a particular class coming from a particular source within the first 100 search results for that query.
 The first column represents the source responsible for the most images.
 The second column represents the source responsible for the second most images, etc. We find that sources generally are not highly dominant, and each source is responsible for few images.
 Poisoning methods which only perturb data from the target class may only be able to poison a very small percentage of the victim's total data, especially when the number of classes is high.
 For example, in a $1000$-class problem like ImageNet, even if the attacker could poison $10\%$ of the target class, this would only represent $0.01\%$ of the total dataset.
-This percentage is far smaller than the percentages studied in the data poisoning literature. \FloatBarrier
+This percentage is far smaller than the percentages studied in the data poisoning literature.